rsonthal/TreeRep/README.md

 - If slowing the code down is okay, you can try switching off multithreading and making the matrix on line 19 a sparse matrix, so spzeros(2n,2n).

-- If you get a StackOverFlow error, please increase stack size by ulimit -s unlimited (on Ubuntu this is the command)
+- If you get a StackOverFlow error.
+One possible fix is to increase stack size by ulimit -s unlimited (on Ubuntu this is the command)

 2) Run time issues